 A knocked-out tooth needs immediate attention.
 You best get to a dentist or endodontist within 30 minutes.
 The specialist will inspect the tooth, disinfect it if needed, and place it back into the socket if it can be saved.
 A dental splint may be used to stabilize it.
 There will be follow-up appointments to make sure the tooth is not infected or rejected.

 Endodontists must not only be knowledgeable and skilled.
-They also have to have a knack for precision.
-What’s more, these experts need specialized equipment and lots of experience.
+They also need to have a knack for precision and specialized equipment.
+Look for one that combines expertise with a reasonable price.

 Why choose an endodontist over a general dentist?